patrickbucher/factorizer/article/article.md

 smaller prime number, it is _not_ a prime number.
 The successor of `n` shall be retried in this case, without extending the accumulator, since no new prime number was found.
-If none of the prime numbers divides `n` without a remainder, `n` is a prime number, which is both returned as the next element of the stream, and as the head of the updated accumulator.
+If none of the prime numbers divides `n` without a remainder, `n` is a prime number, which is both returned as the next element of the stream and as the head of the updated accumulator.

 Why is a number $n$ only checked for divisability by _prime_ numbers $p < n$ and